Minemobs/minemobs-template/README.md

 # minemobs-template
-A template for my forge mods
+A template for my forge mods.